pascalboehler/taskSchedulerCPP/README.md

 As this is a personal project that aims no commercial use, no warranty is given.
 You are free to use this project **AT YOUR OWN RISK!**

-This project was created by Pascal Böhler in 2023 and is Licensed under the GNU Public License v3 (GPLv3).
+This project was created by Pascal Boehler in 2023 and is Licensed under the GNU General Public License v3 (GPLv3).